dash29062005/yuva-intern/T6_CI_Integration/README.md

 ![CI](https://github.com/dash29062005/yuva-intern/actions/workflows/ci.yml/badge.svg)

 ## Overview
 This project demonstrates the integration of a Continuous Integration (CI) pipeline for a Python CLI-based To-Do application as part of **Task 6**.
-The objective is to automate code quality checks by running linting and tests on relevant code changes, simulating a professional development workflow.
+The objective is to automate code quality checks by running linting and tests on relevant code changes, simulating a professional development workflow used in real-world software projects.

 ---